FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 A common question is what to do with a big pile of cash that you’re waiting to deploy shortly (plan to buy a house soon, just sold your house, just sold your business, legal settlement, inheritance).
 My usual advice is to keep things simple and take your time.
 If not a savings account, then put it in a flexible short-term CD under the FDIC limits until you have a plan.

-• Eagle Bank has a 12-month certificate at 4.45% APY ($1,000 min).
+• Abound Credit Union has a 10-month certificate at 4.30% APY ($500 min).
 Early withdrawal penalty is 90 days of interest.
+Anyone can join this credit union via $10 membership fee to join partner organization.

 Money market mutual funds